Understanding pH Values

 - Compare the colour with the scale.

-Universal indicators often show: acidic yellow to red, neutral yellow-green, alkaline green to blue.
+Universal indicators often show: acidic = yellow to red, neutral = yellow-green, alkaline = green to blue.

-| Cleaner type | pH range (approx.) | Typical effect | Typical application |
+| Cleaner type | pH range (approx.) | Typical effect | Typical use |

 |---|---|---|---|

-| Acidic | 1 to 6 | Limescale, urine scale, early rust, mineral deposits | Bathroom, toilet, taps, shower walls, descaling |
+| Acidic | 1 to 6 | Limescale, urine scale, rust marks, mineral deposits | Bathroom, toilet, taps, shower screens, descaling |

-| Neutral | 6 to 8 | Gentle cleaning, light dirt film | Everyday use, sensitive surfaces, maintenance cleaning |
+| Neutral | 6 to 8 | Gentle cleaning, light dirt film | Everyday cleaning, delicate surfaces, maintenance cleaning |

-| Alkaline | 8 to 14 | Grease, protein, dirt film, heavy soiling | Kitchen, industry, workshop, heavy floor soiling |
+| Alkaline | 8 to 14 | Grease, protein residues, dirt film, heavy soiling | Kitchen, industry, workshop, heavily soiled floors |

 Acidic cleaners are often not suitable for

-- aluminium and sensitive, coloured plastic surfaces
+- Aluminium and sensitive coloured plastic surfaces

-Strongly alkaline cleaners are often not suitable for
+Strong alkaline cleaners are often not suitable for

-- linoleum and rubber flooring
+- Linoleum and rubber flooring

-- care films and painted surfaces (can dissolve coatings)
+- Care films and painted surfaces (can dissolve coatings)

-- aluminium (corrosion or discolouration possible)
+- Aluminium (corrosion or discolouration possible)

 How to avoid common mistakes